Woodstock Performers: Where Are They Now?

 Blood, Sweat and Tears – The Woodstock lineup of the band fractured in 1972 when singer David Clayton-Thomas left.
 He and most of the others remain musically active today, including singer/songwriter/guitarist Steve Katz, who published a memoir, Blood, Sweat, and My Rock ‘n’ Roll Years: Is Steve Katz a Rock Star?, in 2015.
 Drummer Bobby Colomby became a music business executive and manages a BS&T tribute band today.
 Trumpeter Lew Soloff died March 8, 2015.
 Saxophonist Fred Lipsius teaches at Berklee College of Music.
 Bassist Jim Fielder still plays.
 Keyboardist, flutist and trombonist Dick Halligan passed away on Jan.
 18, 2022.
 The current status of trumpeter Chuck Winfield and trombonist Jerry Hyman is unknown.
 Clayton-Thomas still records and performs—his newest album, Say Something, was released in 2019.
 A version of BS&T still performs, although no original members are involved.
 Read our interview with Clayton-Thomas here.

 Paul Butterfield Blues Band – Butterfield died May 4, 1987.
-Among the other band members who played at Woodstock, alto saxophonist David Sanborn is the most successful in music, a mainstay in the jazz world with six Grammys on his shelf.
+Among the other band members who played at Woodstock, alto saxophonist David Sanborn was the most successful in music, a mainstay in the jazz world with six Grammys on his shelf.
+Sanborn died in 2024.

 Canned Heat – Alan Wilson died September 3, 1970.
 Bob Hite died April 6, 1981.
 Guitarist Henry Vestine died in 1997.
 Bassist Larry “The Mole” Taylor died in 2019.
 Guitarist Harvey Mandel and drummer Adolfo “Fito” de la Parra remain active in music, the latter having kept the name Canned Heat alive since the ’70s with various musicians.